 A nominal Lutheran who openly admitted that he did not see himself as a Christian in any meaningful sense, Drucker was influenced far more by Søren Kierkegaard, Zen Buddhism, Confucianism and Martin Buber than by Holy Scripture.
 But why would a nominal-at-best Christian have so much interest in American Evangelical Christianity that he would deliberately instigate what has become (after Pentecostalism) the second-most widespread and influential Protestant movement of the last several centuries?
 Because, according to the documentary, of his deep desire for Western social renewal.
 Drucker wanted, most fundamentally, to counter modern alienation by a restoration of community and “spiritual values.”

 The documentary’s basic narrative about Drucker’s influence is as follows.

 As a young man, Drucker witnessed the rise of Nazism and communism and concluded (correctly) that the West was fundamentally sick.
-Nazism and Communism, Drucker concluded, were not simply bad luck, but instead indications of a fundamental disorder in Western societies.
+Nazism and Communism, Drucker concluded, were not simply a case of the West having bad luck, but instead indications of a fundamental disorder in Western societies.
 He therefore decided to dedicate his highest efforts to finding and promoting the means of social renewal.

 In the first part of his career, says the documentary, Drucker devoted himself to thinking and writing on politics.
 In the second part he dedicated himself to creating what has become the modern theory of management out of a belief that corporations could spearhead social renewal by providing man with the community he needs.
 But Drucker came eventually to the belief that churches, not corporations, were the key to social renewal.